Skip to main content

 Email Professor Habin Lee Divisional Lead / Professor

 I am Chair in Digital Business Analytics at Brunel Business School and have received a PhD in Management Engineering and MEng in Management Science from KAIST (Korea Advanced Institute of Science and Technology).
-I am a Divisional Lead, Innovation & Sustainability that leads MSc in Busines Intelligence & Digital Marketing, MSc in Global Supply Chain Management, and BSc in Business and Management programmes.
+I am a Divisional Lead, Innovation & Sustainability that offers MSc in AI & Strategy, MSc in Busines Intelligence & Digital Marketing, MSc in Global Supply Chain Management, and BSc in Business and Management programmes.
 I am sitting at the Executive Board as the representative of Divisional Leads within the school.
 Previously, I gained industrial experience from BT Group CTO for 6 years before joining Brunel.
-I secured more than £3 millions of research grants from MRC, ESRC, EU FP7, H2020 and other international funding bodies to Brunel University London.
+I secured more than £3 millions of research grants from MRC, ESRC, EU FP7, H2020 and other international funding bodies to Brunel .
 I coordinated international research consortia including UbiPOL, CEES, MINI-CHIP, and GREENDC.
 My research interests include governance mechanisms in online communities and supply chain networks in public and private sectors applying computational big data analytics and process theories.
 The excellence of my research has been awarded by international institutes such as AIS (Association for Information Systems), WfMC (Workflow Management Coalition) and IET (The Institutes of Engineering and Technology) as well as BT Group.
 I published articles on international journals including Management Science, Journal of AIS, European Journal of Operational Research, IEEE Tr Mobile Computing, IEEE Pervasive Computing, Information Systems Management, and Government Information Quarterly among others.
 I have strong connections within the industry, providing paid consulting services to several companies including BT Group. · Clan governance (social moderation) in online communities · Disputes resolution processes in online communities · Network governance mechanisms and opportunistic behaviour in supplier buyer networks · Energy efficient governance mechanisms in organisations MB5530 Information Systems in Organisations MG1016 Managing Information with Technologies Consultation and feedback sessions: Monday 2:30 - 3:30pm, Wednesday 2:30 - 3:30pm.
 Please Book time with Habin Lee (Staff)

 Professor Daniele Rugo Professor Daniele Rugo I am an award-winning filmmaker and scholar.
 My main interests are in documentary and conflict, world cinema and film-philosophy.
 My most recent film The Soil and The Sea (2023) - with a text by writer Elias Khoury - unveils the violence lying beneath a garden, a school, a cafe, a hotel, and other unremarkable landscapes, in a search for mass graves from Lebanon's Civil War.
 About a War (2018) explores violence and change through the testimonies of former fighters from the same conflict.
 I also work on landscape and environmental films.
 My research has been funded by AHRC, ESRC and British Academy Before joining Brunel in 2013 I have taught at Goldsmiths, University of London, Dartmouth College (US) and University of Melbourne. · Documentary Film and Conflict (Theory and Practice) · Film-Philosophy · Landscape and environmental film